kide-vm/kide/lib/parfait/README.md

 Parfait is not the language (ie ruby) core library.
 Core library functionality differs between languages and so the language core lib must be on top of the vm parfait.

+To make this point clear, i have started using different names for the core classes.
+Hopefully more sensible ones, ie List instead of Array, Dictionary instead of Hash.

 Also Parfait is meant to be as thin as humanly possibly, so extra (nice to have) functionality will be in future modules.

 So the Namespace of the Runtime is actually Parfait (not nothing as in ruby).
 Only in the require does one later have to be clever and see which vm one is running in and either require or not.
-Maybe one doesn't even have to be so celver, we'll see (as requiring an existing module should result in noop)
+Maybe one doesn't even have to be so clever, we'll see (as requiring an existing module should result in noop)